 This content, written by Shohei Narron, was initially posted in Looker Blog on May 24, 2016.
-This content is subject to limited support
+The content is subject to limited support.

 You’ve built a great product that resonates with the market.
 Your customers are enthusiastic, and word of mouth is overwhelmingly positive.